 This page is intended as a primer for RDA Working and Interest Group Chairs, and, due to the evolving nature of RDA, should be of interest to both first-time and more experienced Chairs.

-To address the growing global need for data infrastructure, the Research Data Alliance was created in 2013 as an international, community-powered organization of researchers, data scientists and organizations.
+To address the growing global need for data infrastructure, the Research Data Alliance was created in 2013 as an international, community-powered organization.
 Membership is open at no cost to any individual who agrees to the RDA principles of openness, consensus-based decision making, balanced representation, technology neutrality, and harmonization across communities and technologies.

-- Communicate the 12-18 month participation requirement to WG members (IGs remain in operation as long as they remain active, subject to periodic evaluation of their activity and its relevant to RDA aims)
+- Communicate the 12-18 month participation requirement to WG members (IGs remain in operation as long as they remain active, subject to periodic evaluation of their activity and its relevance to RDA aims).

-To initiate a RDA WG or IG, Chairs should:
+To initiate an RDA WG or IG, Chairs should:

 For WGs, lead the Case Statement development process; which includes:

-- Submitting a document that includes the issues the group will address, outcomes it will produce, who will benefit from the group’s effort, its work plan and its adoption plan
+- Submitting a case statement that includes the issues the group will address, Recommendations and other outputs it will produce, who will benefit from the group’s effort, its work plan and its adoption plan.

-- Responding to community comments posted on the Case Statement page during Community Review Phase
+- Responding to community comments posted on the Case Statement page during the Community Review Phase.

-- Working with group to revise case statement based on feedback from community, TAB, and Council
+- Working with the group to revise case statement based on feedback from community, TAB, and Council.

 Learn more about the Case Statement Development and Review Process.